-Figure 2.1-3- Encryptor Usage in Line Encryption Mode
+Figure 2.1-3 - Encryptor Usage Example in Line Encryption Mode

-Figure 2.1-3 shows an example using encryptors in line encryption mode.
+Figure 2.1-3 shows an example of two secured sessions between sites.

 2.2 Module Description

 The SafeNet Encryptor is a multiple-chip standalone cryptographic module consisting of production-grade components contained in a physically protected enclosure in accordance with FIPS 140-2 Level 3.
 The module outer casing defines the cryptographic boundary.
 The steel case completely encloses the encryptor to protect it from tampering.
 Any attempt to remove the cover will automatically erase all sensitive information stored internally in the encryptor.